Ti invieremo un link alla tabella gratuitamente via email. Poi potrai stamparla.Desidero ricevere la tabella di diteggiatura gratuita

-Playing chords on the guitar is not as difficult as it may sound.
-In fact, if you are playing three or more notes on the guitar at the same time, you are already playing a chord.
-Most guitar chords are made up of a combination of 3 different notes.
-These notes are also known as a “triad”.
+Playing chords on the piano is not as difficult as it may sound.
+In fact, if you are playing three or more notes on the piano at the same time, you are already playing a chord.
+Most piano chords are made up of 3 notes, which is also known as a “triad”.

-But does every chord actually sound nice on the guitar?
-Well, that’s a matter of taste, but there are certain rules around guitar chords that will help you to play the songs you love on the guitar.
+But does every chord actually sound nice on the piano?
+Well, that’s a matter of taste but there are certain rules around piano chords that will help you to play the songs you love on the piano.

-To get started, you can learn the chords and play them in many different ways on the guitar.
+To make your piano chords sound musical, you can learn the structure of chords and apply them in many different ways on the piano.

 In general, chords are divided into major and minor chords.

-A major chord (also known as major triad because it contains three different notes) has a major third interval on them bottom and a minor third on the top.
-You can count a major third as 4 semitones on the guitar and a minor third as 3 semitones.
+A major chord (also known as major triad because it contains three different notes) has a major third interval on the bottom and a minor third on the top.
+You can count a major third as 4 semitones on the piano and a minor third as 3 semitones.
 Thirds are also known as “skips” because you skip one finger and also one note on the piano when you play a third.

 A minor chord has a minor third interval on the bottom and a major third on the top.
 When you compare the structure of minor and major chords, you can see that they are both made up of two thirds stuck on top of each other.
 The only difference is that a minor chord has a minor third at the bottom whereas a major chord has a major third.

-A major chord sounds brighter and more joyful, and provides a lighter atmosphere.
-A minor chord can be described as melancholic or sad.
+A major chord sounds brighter and more joyful, and brings a lighter atmosphere.
+A minor chord can be described to be melancholic or sad.